-The College of Graduate Studies maintains the Thesis and Dissertation (ETD) website and the Thesis and Dissertation Services Site specifically for graduate students.
+The College of Graduate Studies maintains the Thesis and Dissertation (ETD) website specifically for graduate students.
 Students should make certain to bookmark these pages and refer to them often as they are proceeding through dissertation.
 Preparation, submission, and acceptance of a dissertation must be in accordance with instructions within the University's guidelines on these sites.
 Invaluable information about policies, deadlines, processes, formatting requirements and resources, workshops, campus resources, copyright, binding vendors, and a final semester checklist are also included.